How to Decide Whether to Switch Medicare PlansPosted by Medicare Made Clear

 Medicare and private Medicare plans may change their premiums, and that cost is worth noting.
 But you also need to pay attention to other costs, like deductibles, copays and coinsurance.

 If you have a plan with a deductible, then you’re responsible for the cost of your care up to that amount.
 After that, your plan coverage starts to kick in.
 Check for any changes to your plan deductible and how that will affect your budget.

-Copays and coinsurance can be harder to grasp.
-These are costs that are charged when you receive a service.
+Copays and coinsurance are charged when you receive a service.
 You might pay $20, for example, when you go to the doctor.
 Or you could pay a set percentage of your plan’s cost – coinsurance – for a test or exam.

-Think about the health care services you’re likely to use next year and use your plan’s quoted costs to estimate what you may have to pay next year.
+Think about the health care services you’re likely to use next year and use your plan’s quoted costs to estimate what you may have to pay.
 Factor in any planned procedures or services related to new or changing health conditions.